 If you suspect that any particular files may be the cause of the error you’ve encountered, you can take them out before reinstalling WordPress to ensure that they are eliminated.
 For example, if you see any corrupted files in your site’s root directory, you should try to determine what they are and then delete them prior to reinstallation (if necessary).

 While the reinstallation process should overwrite any corrupt WordPress files, removing them at this stage ensures that they won’t interfere with the process or rear their ugly heads in the future.
-You should also keep an eye out for corrupt or malicious files outside of WordPress core, such as in plugins or themes, as these could be causing problems with your site.
+You should also keep an eye out for corrupt or malicious files outside of WordPress core, such as in plugins or A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, as these could be causing problems with your site.